levsero/test_embed/doc/api.md

 ## Web Widget API v1

-<span class="alert alert-block alert-warning">This page documents the first version of the Web Widget API, which is still supported.
-Zendesk introduced a new API structure for greater flexibility.
-If you're still using v1, consider migrating to the <a href="https://developer.zendesk.com/embeddables/docs/widget/introduction">current version</a>.</span>
+<span class="alert alert-block alert-warning">This page documents legacy zE methods.
+Zendesk introduced a new command syntax for greater flexibility.
+If you're still using these legacy methods, consider migrating to the <a href="https://developer.zendesk.com/embeddables/docs/widget/introduction">command syntax</a>.</span>

 The Web Widget API v1 consists of the following methods: